Highway 287 Flood Mitigation Project

 Project Scope

-This project includes designing a new Highway 287 bridge structure over the Big Thompson River that’s about four feet higher and includes four through lanes, a center turn lane, bike lanes and a sidewalk.
+The Highway 287 Flood Mitigation project includes building a new US 287 bridge structure over the Big Thompson River.
+This new bridge will be about 4 feet higher than the existing structure and will include four through lanes, a center turn lane, bike lanes and a sidewalk.
 Other project elements include:

-• Addressing access points throughout the project corridor to accommodate raising the bridge and highway about four feet to help prevent the river from overtopping the roadway.
+• Addressing access points throughout the project corridor to accommodate raising the bridge and highway about 4 feet to help prevent the river from overtopping the roadway.

 • Creating a natural open space corridor by connecting the existing public natural areas and parks just upstream and downstream of the bridge.